 The operation statistics for the last five fiscal years are shown in Fig. 1.
-In FY2016, the total operation time of the accelerator complex was 4951.7 h.
-The operation time of the storage ring was 4941.1 h, 84.0% of which (4125.5 h) was for SR experiments.
-This excellent figure of user time represents a storage ring availability of 99.4%, which ranks with the best record of 99.5% established over the previous two years.
-The downtime resulting from failure accounted for 0.56% (23.1 h) of the total user time.
-This is somewhat longer compared with that (16.8 h) in FY2015.
-This is because in FY2016, severe damage was incurred as a result of natural disasters such as an earthquake and power loss due to thunderstorms.
-The intensity of the light source, i.e., the stored current is kept extremely stable thanks to the top-up operation, in which the current is filled up at any time on demand.
-The dead band of the stored current in the top-up operation is routinely 0.03 mA (0.03%) and the current stays within 0.1% in 99.6% of the user time in FY2016, as well as in FY2015.
+In FY2017, the total operation time of the accelerator complex was 5281.6 h.
+The operation time of the storage ring was 5270.4 h, 85.0% of which (4478.7 h) was for SR experiments.
+This excellent figure of the user time represents a storage ring availability of 99.3%, and a remarkable availability higher than 99% has been accomplished throughout the last five fiscal years.
+The downtime resulting from failure accounted for 0.64% (28.7 h) of the total user time.
+The intensity of the light source, i.e., the stored current is kept extremely stable within 0.1% thanks to the top-up operation, in which the current is filled up at any time on demand.
+In 93.4% of the user time in FY2017 the stored current stayed at 100 mA by the top-up operation, but in 5.8% at 70 mA as a result of failure of the RF system.

-The variety of operation modes is one of the characteristics of SPring-8.
-The operation modes are grouped into the multibunch, several-bunch, and hybrid-filling modes.
-There has been no user operation in the multibunch mode since FY2011.
-The several-bunch mode consists of equally spaced bunches or bunch trains, i.e., 203 bunches, or 29 trains of 11 bunches, and the hybrid-filling mode is composed of a long bunch train and isolated single bunches, as shown in Table 1, where the share of each operation mode is also shown.
-An isolated bunch impurity is routinely maintained at less than 10^{-8} in the top-up operation by bunch cleaning in the booster.
-The bunch current is also kept constant within a 1% band by the top-up operation.
-In the operation of the 203 bunches mode in the 2nd, 3rd, and 5th cycles of user time, beam instability occurred, so the equivalent filling mode of 406 bunches was applied.
-By the machine tuning, the instability was
+The variety of operation modes for SR experiments

+is one of the characteristics of SPring-8.
+The operation modes are grouped into several-bunch, and hybrid-filling modes.
+Several-bunch mode consists of equally spaced bunches or bunch-trains, i.e., 203 bunches, or 29 trains of 11 bunches, and hybrid-filling mode is composed of long bunch train and isolated single bunches as shown in Table 1, where a share of each operation mode is also shown.
+An isolated bunch impurity is routinely maintained better than 10-8 in the top-up operation by the bunch cleaning in the booster.
+The bunch current is also kept constant within 1% by means of the top-up operation.
+In the operation of the "11/29-filling+1single bunch" mode in the 8th cycle, failure of the timing system incurred a shift of the injection timing signal by one RF bucket, and it disabled us from maintaining the 5 mA single bunch for about 40h.